Your staff has had enough of the corporate fun activities and they are now looking for real,...

-If you want the hybrid work model to be a success, everyone involved needs to know how best to communicate with one another.
+If you want hybrid work to be a success, everyone involved needs to know how best to communicate with one another.

-3. Your hybrid work model isn’t developing your community
+3. You’re hybrid work model isn’t developing your community

 When a work environment — in-person, remote, or hybrid — lacks community it becomes purely transactional in nature.
 While this may keep the wheel of productivity spinning for a time, it will eventually hurt morale and lead to high turnover.

 If you don’t want to be constantly recruiting, hiring, and training — only to have these same employees shortly leave for bigger and better opportunities — then building community is imperative.

 Be intentional about regular in-person or virtual team-building activities.
 Schedule professional development workshops that provide employee training and build community.
 For instance, any of the True Colors workshops.

 True Colors has workshops, all of which can be customized for your organization, in communication, conflict navigation, teaching and learning styles, consultative selling, true parenting, and team building.

 4. You never received employee opinions or buy-in

 Without taking the time to learn what your employees are truly looking for in a hybrid work model, you may be wasting energy implementing changes and policies that no one wants.

 There’s a simple solution: Ask them!
 Conduct a company-wide survey to learn more about what your employee’s need to perform at their highest level.
 People appreciate having their opinions considered.
 You won’t be able to satisfy everyone and meet every need, but by taking the time to listen you’ll earn a higher level of employee buy-in.